Time evolution

 The concept of time evolution may be applicable to other stateful systems as well.
 For instance, the operation of a Turing machine can be regarded as the time evolution of the machine's control state together with the state of the tape (or possibly multiple tapes) including the position of the machine's read-write head (or heads).
-In this case, time is discrete.
+In this case, time is considered to be discrete steps.

 Stateful systems often have dual descriptions in terms of states or in terms of observable values.
 In such systems, time evolution can also refer to the change in observable values.
 This is particularly relevant in quantum mechanics where the Schrödinger picture and Heisenberg picture are (mostly) equivalent descriptions of time evolution.